 Knowing what it will take to build a SOC will help you determine how to

 staff your team.
 In most cases, for security operations teams of four to

 five people, the chart on the next page will relay our recommendations.

 Tier 3 Expert Security Analyst

-Tier 4 SOC Manager
+Tier 4 Manager

 Triage Specialist (Separating the wheat from the chaff)

 Incident Responder (IT’s version of the first responder)

 Operations & Management (Chief Operating Officer for the SOC)